toilet paper tubes (toilet paper or paper towel tubes)

-Here’s what we used…but of course, every home will have different supplies–so just let your kids look through the recycling bin and get creative!
+supplies) so just let your kids look through the recycling bin and get

 The kids then attached the tubes (octupi jets?) to the bottom of their cereal boxes.